Support local businesses to create sustainable change.

 You will be required to attend induction training, and be open to additional training throughout the programme.

-You don't need any specific experience to take part in CAB - just an interest in sustainability, social action and an eagerness to learn more about consulting and make a change in the community!
+You don't need any specific experience to take part in Climate Action Bristol - just an interest in sustainability, social action and an eagerness to learn more about consulting and make a change in the community!

 Bristol Hub is committed to making our activities inclusive to all students.
 We cover all travel expenses and We can make reasonable adjustments to application processes, training sessions, volunteering projects and other activities on a case-by-case basis.
 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please email [email protected] and let us know how we can make this activity more accessible.
 We ensure that all our activites, training and events are safe spaces, you can read more about our Safe Space Policy here.